Demographics of Angola: Ethnic groups

-Roughly 37% of Angolans are Ovimbundu, 25% are Ambundu, 13% are Bakongo, 7% are mestiço, 1-2% are white Africans, and people from other African ethnicities make up 22% of Angola's population.
+Roughly 37% of Angolans are Ovimbundu, 25% are Ambundu, 13% are Bakongo, 7% are mestiço, 1-2% are white Africans, and people from other African ethnicities make up 17% of Angola's population.
 White Angolans are mainly of Portuguese descent.

-Romani people were deported to Angola from Portugal.
+Romani people were deported to Angola from Portugal during the colonial era.

 Languages

 Portuguese is the official language of Angola, but Bantu and other African languages are also widely spoken.
 In fact, Kikongo, Kimbundu, Umbundu, Tuchokwe, Ganguela, and Ukanyama have the official status of "national languages".
 The mastery of Portuguese is widespread; in the cities the overwhelming majority are either fluent in Portuguese or have at least a reasonable working knowledge of this language; an increasing minority are native Portuguese speakers and have a poor, if any, knowledge of an African language.

 Religion

 Angola is a majority Christian country.
 Official statistics do not exist, however it is estimated that over 80% belong to a Christian church or community.
 More than half are Catholic, the remaining ones comprising members of traditional Protestant churches as well as of Pentecostal communities.
 Only 0.1% are Muslims - generally immigrants from other African countries.
 Some insider news says that there is an unofficial ban on Islam in Angola.
 Traditional indigenous religions are practiced by a very small minority, generally in peripheral rural societies.